dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 for accessing table rows one by one.
 Scans are ordered using indexes.

 Opening an TableScan requires you to specify a starting row.
-If you want to start from the beginning, then you may specify null values as the starting row.
+If you want to start from the beginning, then you may specify ``null`` as the starting row.
 The values from the starting row are used to perform an index search, and the scan begins from the first row greater or equal to the values in the starting row.